supervisely/docs/neural-networks/model-evaluation-benchmark/instance-segmentation.md

 During the matching stage, we align the actual instances with the predicted ones, assigning each instance an outcome: **True Positive**, **False Positive**, or **False Negative**.
 An instance considered **matched** if its mask overlaps with an actual instance with [IoU](https://en.wikipedia.org/wiki/Jaccard\_index) greater than or equal to 0.5.

-**True Positive (TP)** predictions are those that have matched with a ground truth bounding box and share the same class.
+**True Positive (TP)** predictions are those that have matched with a ground truth segmentation mask and share the same class.

 **False Positive (FP)** occurs when the model predicts an object that is not actually present in the image.
 For example, if the model detects a car in the image but no car is annotated.
-A false positive detection happens when a ground truth counterpart is not found, the IoU is less than 0.5, or their classes do not match.
+A false positive detection happens when a ground truth counterpart is not found, the IoU of the predicted mask is less than 0.5 with any ground truth mask, or their classes do not match.

 **False Negative (FN)** happens when the model fails to detect an object that is present in the image.
 For instance, if the model does not detect a car that is actually in the ground truth.
-A false negative detection occurs when a ground truth bounding box has no matching predicted bounding box with an IoU greater than 0.5, or their classes do not match.
+A false negative detection occurs when a ground truth segmentation mask has no matching predicted mask with an IoU greater than 0.5, or their classes do not match.

 After the matching procedure, we can calculate precision, recall, mAP, and other common metrics.